Understanding LLC: Benefits, Drawbacks, and Everything You Need to Know

 Key characteristics

 The key characteristics of an LLC include limited liability protection, flexible management, and pass-through taxation.
 This means that the business itself is not taxed at the corporate level.
-Instead, profits and losses are passed through to the members, who report them on their personal tax returns.
+Instead, profits and losses are passed through to the members, who report them on their tax returns.
 This avoids the double taxation issue faced by corporations.
-LLCs also have fewer compliance requirements compared to corporations, making them easier to manage.
+LLCs also have fewer compliance requirements than corporations, making them easier to manage.

 Comparison with other structures